 World Trade Park

-World Trade Park is a new age shopping market in Jaipur, unlike the one listed above.
+World Trade Park is a new-age shopping market in Jaipur, unlike the one listed above.
 WTP is one of the best shopping malls in Jaipur.
 It has become the preferred choice of youth for fun and entertainment as it also has a food court and movie theatre apart from shopping.
-World Trade Park has international brands like Zara, Marks & Spencers, Guess, Aldo, French Connection, Charles & Keith.
+World Trade Park has international brands like Zara, Marks & Spencer, Guess, Aldo, French Connection, and Charles & Keith.

 What & Where To Shop in Jaipur